Cetățile Ponorului is the name of what is to be considered “one of Romania’s natural wonders”.

 Location: Bihorului Mountains, Apuseni Natural Park

-First of all the name of „Stronghold of the Ponor/Cetățile Ponorului”, refers to what is to be considered the surface sector of a karst topography of three enormous limestone basins called doline.
+The name of „Fortress of Ponor/Cetățile Ponorului”, refers to what is to be considered the surface sector of a karst topography of three enormous potholes called doline.

-The trough of this valley ends at the bottom of a 100 m tall wall and a sort of a portal of 70 m height cuts out into it.
+Cetăților valley ends at the bottom of a 100 m tall wall with a cave entrance of 70 m height.
 For this geological formation it is easy to surprise any tripper with its breathtaking grandeur.

-Unanimously considered as the grandest karst topography/phenomenon from Romania, Cetățile Ponorului represent the main attraction within Padiș area.
-It’s one of Romania most important caves.
+Cetățile Ponorului represent the main attraction within Padiș area.
+It’s one of the most important cave in Romania.

 The access into Padiș area can be achieved through: